Merrill (company): Post-war years

 In 1952, the company formed Merrill Lynch & Co. as a holding company and officially incorporated after nearly half a century as a partnership.
-On December 31, 1957, The New York Times referred to that name as "a sonorous bit of Americana" and said, "After sixteen years of popularizing [it], Merrill Lynch, Pierce, Fenner, and Beane is going to change it—and thereby honor the man who has been largely responsible for making the name of a brokerage house part of an American saga," Winthrop H. Smith, who had been running the company since 1940.
-The merger made the company the largest securities firm in the world, with offices in more than 98 cities and membership on 28 exchanges.
+On December 31, 1957, The New York Times referred to that name as "a sonorous bit of Americana" and said "After sixteen years of popularizing [it], Merrill Lynch, Pierce, Fenner, and Beane is going to change it—and thereby honor the man who has been largely responsible for making the name of a brokerage house part of an American saga," said about Winthrop H. Smith, who had been running the company since 1940.
+The merger made the company – Merrill Lynch, Pierce, Fenner & Smith Inc. – the largest securities firm in the world, with offices in over 98 cities and membership on 28 exchanges.
 At the start of the firm's fiscal year on March 1, 1958, the firm's name became "Merrill Lynch, Pierce, Fenner & Smith" and the company became a member of the New York Stock Exchange.

-In 1964, Merrill Lynch acquired C. J. Devine & Co., the leading dealer in U.S. Government Securities.
+In 1964, Merrill Lynch acquired C. J. Devine & Co., the leading dealer in US Government Securities.
 The merger came together due to the death of Christopher J. Devine in May 1963.
 The C. J. Devine & Co. partners, referred to as "The Devine Boys", formed Merrill Lynch Government Securities Inc., giving the firm a strong presence in the government securities market.
-The Government Securities business brought Merrill Lynch the needed leverage to establish many of the unique money market products and government bond mutual fund products, responsible for much of the firm's growth in the 1970s and 1980s.
+The Government Securities business brought Merrill Lynch the needed leverage to establish many of the unique money market products and government bond mutual fund products responsible for much of the firm's growth in the 1970s and 1980s.

-In June 1971, the company became a public company via an initial public offering, a year after the New York Stock Exchange allowed member firms to become publicly-owned.
-It was a multinational corporation with over US$1.8 trillion in client assets operating in more than 40 countries around the world.

-In 1977, the company introduced its Cash management account (CMA), which enabled customers to transfer all their cash into a money market fund, and included check-writing capabilities and a credit card.

-In 1978, it significantly buttressed its securities underwriting business by acquiring White Weld & Co., a small but prestigious old-line investment bank.

-In the late 1990s, Maxim Shashenkov (Максим Шашенков), who was in charge of Alfa-Bank's Alfa Securities Ltd, London, of the Alfa Group of companies, was formerly Vice President for Russia of the London branch of Merrill Lynch.
+Deregulation and expansion

+Amidst the closure of numerous American brokerage firms in the 1970s due to deregulation and declining trade activity, Merrill hired affected brokers.
+In 1978, Merrill Lynch bought White Weld for $50 million.
+In the 1980s, the firm began to finance hostile takeovers and leveraged buyouts.
+It also expanded into home mortgage bonds.